-Limonene is an uplifting terpene found in citrus rinds, juniper, peppermint, cannabis and rosemary, and its aroma boasts notes of lemon and orange.
+Limonene is thought of as being an uplifting terpene for some people.
+It is found in citrus rinds, juniper, peppermint, and rosemary, and its aroma boasts notes of lemon and orange.
 Limonene is the second-most common terpene in nature.

-Linalool is a calming terpene present in lavender, laurel, mint, birch trees, and rosewood.
+Linalool is considered to be a calming, floral terpene for some people.
+It is present in lavender, laurel, mint, birch trees, and rosewood.
 It is often present in high concentrations in sativa plants.

-Phellandrene is a brightening terpene that has a minty and citrusy aroma.
-It is found in peppermint and eucalyptus.
+Phellandrene is thought of as being a brightening terpene for some people.
+It has a spicy, minty and citrusy aroma, and is found in peppermint and eucalyptus.

 A phenotype is the expression of an organism’s genotype.
 In a cannabis plant, its phenotype is observed in its height, colour, and yield, as well as its cannabinoid and terpene configuration.

-Phytol is a steadying terpene that has a sweet and floral aroma.
-It is found in green tea, lime, and citrus.
+Phytol is thought of as being a steadying terpene for some people.
+It has a sweet herbal and floral aroma, like fresh-cut grass.
+It’s found in green tea, lime, and citrus.

-Pinene is an energizing terpene found in pine needles as well as orange peels, parsley, dill, and sage.
-It is also the most common terpene in the world.
-It delivers trademark scents of fresh pine and sweet wood.
+Pinene is considered to be an energizing terpene for some people.
+It is also the most common terpene in the world and it is found in pine needles, citrus rind, parsley, dill, and sage.
+It delivers aromas of fresh pine and sweet wood.